What is an EMI of a Custom Loan?

 Practical Example

-Your affordability score estimates how easily you can pay back EMIs.
-Usually, it takes into account monthly expenses, savings, income, and current EMIs.
-You can obtain better terms and rates by improving these factors.
+Your affordability score approximates your ability to repay EMIs.
+Typically, it considers monthly expenditure, savings, income and existing EMIs.
+It is possible to get the better terms and rates by improving these factors.

 Choose Appropriate Tenure

 Choose what you can afford.
-A shorter tenure reduces interest but raises EMI.
+Shorter term will lower interest and increase EMI.

 Compare Lenders

-Examine processing costs, add-ons, and annual percentage rates (APR) for all banks and NBFCs.
+Compare processing rate and add-ons as well as annual percentage rates (APR) of all banks and NBFCs.

 Improve Credit Score